heisenberg-88/LockerExtension/README.md

 # Features:

-  Note: you need to manually switch on the
+  Note: you need to manually switch on the option for allow extension in private mode.
+Without this , the extension can be uninstalled by opening a private window.

+  -> Asks for password on every startup.
+  -> If wrong password is entered , Browser automatically closes.
+  -> Empty tab is opened behind the password asking popup to hide new tab shortcuts , bookmarkbar links.
+  -> password can be easily changed from options menu.